Playbooks And Workflows¶

 - monthly

-Webhook triggers expose a local HTTP URL.
-POST a JSON object to the copied URL to start a run and pass trigger payload into the run prompt.
-The webhook secret is sent in headers, not embedded in the URL, and can be regenerated from the Playbooks page.
+Each playbook can have at most one webhook trigger.
+Desktop exposes a loopback HTTP URL.
+Cloud exposes <OPEN_COWORK_CLOUD_PUBLIC_URL>/webhooks/workflows/<workflow-id>, derived only from the deployment's trusted configured origin rather than request headers.
+POST a JSON object to the relevant URL to start a run and pass trigger payload into the run prompt.
+The secret is sent in headers, never embedded in the URL.

 curl -X POST 'http://127.0.0.1:47839/workflows/<workflow-id>' \